 - Some pre-emergence herbicides applied primarily for black-grass control in winter cereals, such as prosulfocarb, can also give useful control of autumn emerging cleavers but are unlikely to adequately control plants subsequently emerging in spring.

-- In oilseed rape, clomazone, metazachlor+quinmerac and clopyralid+picloram can all give good control of cleaves although correct timing is crucial.
+- In oilseed rape, clomazone, metazachlor+quinmerac, clopyralid+picloram and halauxifen+picloram can all give good control of cleaves although correct timing is crucial.

 - Clomazone and/or mixtures based on this active can be used for control of cleavers in peas, beans, potatoes and wide range of minor crops.